Photos: Anzac Day dawn services from around the country

 People in Auckland could be seen standing solemnly in front of the Auckland War Memorial Museum which was lit up red.

-A wreath laying and national commemorative service will also take place in Wellington at 11 this morning.
+A wreath laying and national commemorative service also took place in Wellington at 11am.

 SHARE ME